OBWANDOORG/LY-Sandbox/.github/ISSUE_TEMPLATE/meeting.md

 ---
-name: "Create New Agenda"
+name: Create New Agenda
-about: "Use this template to create a new meeting agenda."
+about: Use this template to create a new meeting agenda.
-title: "Proposed SIG-'name' meeting agenda for MMMM-DD-YY"
+title: Proposed SIG-'name' meeting agenda for MMMM-DD-YY
-labels: mtg-agenda
+labels: ''
+assignees: ''

 ---

 ## Meeting Details